barbudor/batterytester/README.md

 the file system as CSV files which can then be imported in Excel in order to draw graph or perform additional calculations.

+Note :
+I faced some memory problems with CircuitPlayground Express so I had to remove dependencies to adafruit_circuitplayground.express and use standard libs to acces neopixels and buttons.
+Code has also been splitted in 2:
+- batterrytester.py implements the state machine for the test.
+On systems with limited memory (SAMD21), it must be precompiled to batterytester.mpy.
+Same applies to barbudor_ina3221 -> mpy
+- runtest.py is the main script

+Running :
+From REPL, execute
+>>> import batterytester
+>>> import runtest
+>>> runtest.test()

 Dependencies
 =============
 This script depends on: